-The pH (Figure 5) ranged from a minimum of 5.83 to a maximum of 7.69.
+The pH (Figure 5) ranged from a minimum of 5.86 to a maximum of 7.67.
 The pH of this stream is naturally quite low, often being documented to be near or below the lower limit of the recommended range (6.5 - 9.0 - see colored lines on Figure 5) for the CCME Canadian Water Quality Guidelines for the Protection of Aquatic Life(1).
 It should be noted however, that discharge from Polishing Pond often has a pH higher than the natural background pH of the receiving waters.
 Thus, when there is discharge from Polishing Pond (Figure 3), there is generally an increased pH in the stream at this station, which often brings the water within the pH range recommended by CCME.
 The pH profile throughout the year is similar to East Pond Brook (Figure 11), except for the influences of the discharge periods.

 The specific conductivity (Figure 6) is affected by the amount of dissolved metals and salts in the water.
 Pristine waters in this part of the island generally have a specific conductance of less than 50 $\mu\text{S}/\text{cm}$.
-Outside the periods when there is discharge from Polishing Pond (Table 2), the specific conductivity in this stream would generally be quite low; up until mid May in 2012.
-During the past year, the minimum specific conductivity was measured to be 20.1 $\mu\text{S}/\text{cm}$.
-When there is discharge from the Polishing Pond, conductivity increases significantly, the highest value being measured to be 1356.0 $\mu\text{S}/\text{cm}$.
+Outside the periods when there is discharge from Polishing Pond (Table 2), the specific conductivity in this stream would generally be quite low.
+During the past year, the minimum specific conductivity was measured to be 18.6 $\mu\text{S}/\text{cm}$.
+When there is discharge from the Polishing Pond, conductivity increases significantly, the highest value being measured to be 1288.0 $\mu\text{S}/\text{cm}$.
 The significant increases and decreases in specific conductivity correspond closely with the beginning and end of the discharge periods from polishing pond (Figure 3).

-It is interesting to note, that specific conductivity dips, sometimes significantly, following periods of snowmelt or rainfall.
-Snowmelt and rainfall contributions to the stream's discharge would generally have an extremely low (approaching zero) background specific conductivity and would effectively 'dilute' water in stream.
+It is interesting to note, that specific conductivity dips, sometimes significantly, during increased stage following periods of snowmelt or rainfall.
+Snowmelt and rainfall contributions to the stream's discharge would generally have an extremely low (approaching zero) background specific conductively and would effectively 'dilute' water in stream.
 This is particularly more evident when there is discharge from the Polishing Pond.

-There is no recommended limit or range for specific conductance, although it is a key indicator to the potential effects of the discharge from Polishing Pond.
+There is no recommended limit or range for specific conductance, although it is a key indicator of the dissolved metals and salts in the discharge from Polishing Pond.

-Dissolved oxygen (Figure 7) ranged from a minimum of 7.32 mg/L to a maximum of 14.13 mg/L. Generally, dissolved oxygen is inversely proportional to water temperature; this being evident in comparison to Figure 4.
+Dissolved oxygen (Figure 7) ranged from a minimum of 7.79 mg/L to a maximum of 13.75 mg/L. Generally, dissolved oxygen is inversely proportional to water temperature; this being evident in comparison to Figure 4.

-There were three rapid and uncharacteristic drops in Dissolved Oxygen in the first part of the year (see red ellipses in the graph below).
-The first two incidents correspond to extremely high water levels (see Figure 9 below), which are caused by the backwater effect due to in-stream icing conditions.
-The third incident corresponds to the peak flows during the spring snowmelt period.
-It is important to note that there was no discharge from the Polishing Pond into Tributary to Gills Pond brook at that time.
+There were four rapid and uncharacteristic drops in Dissolved Oxygen in the first part of the year (see red ellipse in the graph below).
+All four events correspond to extremely high water levels (see Figure 9 below), which are caused by the backwater effect due to in-stream icing conditions.
+The first event occurs when there was discharge from the Polishing Pond, the remaining three events occur when there was no discharge from the Polishing Pond into Tributary to Gills Pond Brook.
+It is interesting to note that there was very little difference over the four events.